iMartzen/vogel-spotter/README.md

 ## 🐤 Features

 - Display recent bird sightings from the past hour.
-- Show the status of the BirdWeather station (online/offline).
+- Display of the top 25 most observed bird species at this BirdWeather station.
 - Responsive design suitable for various screen sizes.
 - Support for dark mode for use in low-light environments.
 - Includes a refresh button for quick updates.